ZakheniAnalyst/ZakheniProjects/README.md

 # ZakheniProjects
-# 📊 Junior Data Analyst Portfolio
+# 📊 My Portfolio as a Data Analyst

 Welcome to my data analytics portfolio!
-I'm a Junior Data Analyst with a passion for turning raw data into meaningful insights.
+I'm a Data Analyst with a passion for turning raw data into meaningful insights.
 This repository showcases three beginner-to-intermediate level projects using Power BI, Excel, and SQL.
 Each project highlights different skills in data cleaning, analysis, and visualization.

 ---